sk8053/ter_sat_spctr_sharing/README.md

       null_nlos: beamforming by creating nulls on all the paths. <br />
       SVD: Singular Value Decomposition based beamforming, which doesn't consider interference nulling. <br />
 - n_iter: number of iterations to choose different active BSs, which simultaneously transmit data to the best UE.
 - total_observ_time: total observation time (minutes) of satellites by Earth station in the given region.
 The maximum value is 60 minutes.

+ All the results are saved in the directory **data/**